Governments move closer to deal at biodiversity conference

 Associated Press

-There were signs Sunday that negotiators were closing in on a deal at a U.N. conference that would protect nature and provide financing to set up protected areas and restore degraded ecosystems.
+MONTREAL (AP) — There were signs Sunday that negotiators were closing in on a historic deal at a U.N. conference that would be the most significant effort to protect the world’s land and oceans and provide a critical infusion of money to save biodiversity in the developing world.

-China, which holds the presidency at the United Nations Biodiversity Conference, or COP15, released a draft deal that calls for protecting 30% of the most important global land and marine areas by 2030.
+China, which holds the presidency at the United Nations Biodiversity Conference, or COP15, released a draft framework Sunday morning that calls for restoring 30% of land and water considered important for biodiversity be conserved by 2030.
 Currently, 17% of terrestrial and 10% of marine areas are protected.
+It also calls for a redoubling of efforts to conserve threatened species, minimize the impacts of climate change and reduce pollution.

+“There has never been a conservation goal globally at this scale,“ Brian O’Donnell, the director of the conservation group Campaign for Nature, told reporters.
+“This puts us within a chance of safeguarding biodiversity from collapse … We’re now within the range that scientists think can make a marked difference in biodiversity.”

+But some advocates of subsidy reform say this language is woefully inadequate.

+“The new text is a mixed bag,” Andrew Deutz, director of global policy, institutions and conservation finance for The Nature Conservancy, said.
+“It contains some strong signals on finance and biodiversity but it fails to advance beyond the targets of 10 years ago in terms of addressing drivers of biodiversity loss in productive sectors like agriculture, fisheries, and infrastructure and thus still risks being fully transformational.”

-The draft now goes to a meeting of all governments this evening and could be adopted soon after.
+The draft now goes to a meeting of all governments this evening and could be adopted as early as Sunday night.
+But most delegates expect the discussions to carry into Monday.

-“Today the world’s countries rose to the occasion and produced a historic draft that agrees to protect at least 30% of our planet,” Enric Sala, National Geographic Explorer in Residence and Pristine Seas Founder, said in a statement.
-“This recognizes years of work by negotiators, researchers, conservationists, and Indigenous Peoples.
-Now we just need to maintain the political will to get this ambition across the finish line without diminishing its scope.
-World leaders must remain committed to bold action in Montreal.”

 The ministers and government officials from about 190 countries mostly agree that protecting biodiversity has to be a priority, with many comparing those efforts to climate talks that wrapped up last month in Egypt.